ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 to provide a map of terms, concepts and applications that illustrate the ecosystem of current applications of attestation procedures.

+Illustrating the context and the semantics of attestation procedures in this document requires to include the domains of trust, trusted systems and the composite of trusted software running on trusted hardware (a trusted computing context).
+A prominent example is Secure Boot; a procedure that composes a continuous chain of attestation activities that start with powering up a system entity and ultimately extend into user-space characteristics after boot-up in order to provide evidence that the composite a computing context composes is a trusted system.

 Before an adequate set of terms and definitions for the domain of attestation procedures can be defined, a general understanding and the global definitions of the “what” and the “how” have to be established.
 In consequence, [enter final structure here].

 Please note that the time before the I-D deadline did not suffice to fill in all the references.
 Most references are therefore still under construction.
 The majority of definitions is still only originating from IETF work.
 Future iterations will pull in more complementary definitions from other SDO (e.g. Global Platform, TCG, etc.) and a general structure template to highlight semantic relationships and capable of resolving potential discrepancies will be introduced.
 A section of context awareness will provide further insight on how attestation procedures are vital to ongoing work in the IETF (e.g. I2NSF & tokbind).
 The definitions in the section about Remote Attestation are basically self-describing in this version.
 Additional explanatory text will be added to provide more context and coherence.

 ## Requirements notation